gregorik/OmniWalk/README.md

 ## 📄 License

-Distributed under the GPL 3.0 License.
+Distributed under the MIT License.
 See LICENSE for more information.